 What else do you need to do?

-So apart from meeting the age test of being at least 65 years old at the time of contribution, the funds must come from the disposal of a property in Australia that qualified for at least in part, main residence capital gains tax (CGT) exemption or would have qualified, in full or part, if it is a pre-CGT asset, acquired before 20 September 1985.
-The property must be owned by you or your spouse for a continuous period of at least 10 years.
-Ownership can be held solely, jointly, or as tenants in common and there is no need for the spouses to have been in a relationship for 10 years or more as long as one spouse has met the requirements.
+So apart from meeting the age test of being at least 65 years old at the time of contribution, the funds must come from the disposal of a property in Australia that qualified the contributor1 for at least a partial main residence capital gains tax (CGT) exemption or would have qualified, in full or part, if it is a pre-CGT asset, acquired before 20 September 1985.

 You must make any contribution within 90 days of the receipt of sales proceeds.

 The amount of the contribution will be the lesser of the sale proceeds or $300,000 per individual.
 Therefore a couple may be eligible to contribute up to $600,000.

 It is critical that you notify the super fund trustee that it's a downsizer contribution, at or before the time of the contribution, by completing the ATO downsizer contribution form.

 1 Where a spouse does not personally hold an ownership interest in the old dwelling just before it is sold, they must have chosen to treat the dwelling as their main residence for some period prior to their spouse selling the dwelling.